-Faculty appeals regarding tenure or promotion shall be directed to the Appeals Committee for Tenure and Promotion Issues (hereafter referred to as the Appeals Committee).
-In appeals of tenure and promotion decisions, the Appeals Committee's role shall be to determine if the established procedures of the College's decision-making process were followed and if adequate consideration was given to the individual's qualifications.
-If the formal hearing (hereafter referred to as the hearing) pursuant to the request for a review of the tenure or promotion decision reveals that the procedures were not followed and/or that adequate consideration was not given, the Appeals Committee may recommend reconsideration of the decision.
-The Appeals Committee does not determine if tenure or promotion is warranted, nor does it recommend that the decision be overturned.
+Faculty appeals regarding tenure or promotion shall be directed to the Appeals Committee for Tenure and Promotion Issues (hereafter referred to as the Appeals Committee) and proceed as follows.
+In brief, the Appeals committee will first decide if there is sufficient prima facie evidence to warrant a formal review of the process involved in the tenure or promotion decision.
+If the Committee decides in the affirmative, a formal review is conducted by the Appeals Committee in order to determine if the established procedures of the College's decision-making processes were followed and if adequate consideration was given to the individual's qualifications.
+If the Appeals Committee determines that the procedures were not followed and/or that adequate consideration was not given, then an Ad Hoc Committee of the Board of Trustees reconsiders the decision and then makes a recommendation to the Education Policies and Faculty Affairs Committee (EPFAC); EPFAC makes a final recommendation to the Board of Trustees.
+The Appeals Committee does not determine if tenure or promotion is warranted, nor does it recommend that the original tenure or promotion decision be overturned.

+If the Appeals Committee grants an appellant a hearing, it will conduct its business in a timely manner so that the steps and procedures outlined below can be completed prior to the October meeting of the Board of Trustees.

+Consistent with 2.3.2, the Provost serves as facilitator and procedural arbitrator for tenure or promotion appeals.
+A faculty member appealing a tenure or promotion decision ("the Appellant") may also direct procedural questions to the Chair of FPPC and/or the Chair of the Appeals Committee.

-- a.
-Should ADR fail to resolve a dispute regarding tenure or promotion or be inappropriate for the dispute, procedures described below provide for the filing of a formal appeal.
-It is a faculty member's right to request a formal review of the decision.
-The request for the formal review must be made in writing to the Chair of the Appeals Committee within thirty days of being informed of the negative decision.
-The Appeals Committee Chair will forward the request for formal review to the Department Chair, the Chair of the FEC, the Chair of FPPC, the Provost, the President, and all implicated parties, as designated by the Appeals Committee chair (or Acting chair) in consultation with the appellant within two working days of his/her receipt of the request for formal review. - b.
-The Department Chair, the Chair of FEC, the Chair of FPPC, the Provost, the President, and all implicated parties must be notified of the request for formal review and shall have 15 days to submit a written reply.
-The Appeals Committee will forward copies of any replies to the Appellant. - c.
-Although the request for a formal review requires no particular format, the Appellant shall provide the following information in writing to the Appeals Committee Chair. - 1. a statement of the grounds upon which the Appellant bases his/her appeal; - 2. a descriptive statement of the facts that provide the basis for the formal appeal; - 3. a list of documents or other written material that the Appellant contends supports his/her appeal; - 4. the Appellant's position in support of the appeal; and - 5. the signature of the Appellant and the date of the request.
+a.
+It is a faculty member's right to request a formal review of their tenure or promotion decision.
+The request for the formal review must be made in writing to the Chair of the Appeals Committee within thirty calendar days of being informed of the negative decision.
+The Appeals Committee Chair will forward the request for formal review to the relevant Department Chair(s), the Chair of the Provost, the President, and all involved parties, as designated by the Appeals Committee chair (or Acting chair), in consultation with the Appellant, within two business days of their receipt of the request for formal review.

+b.
+Although the request for a formal review requires no particular format, the Appellant shall provide the following information in writing to the Appeals Committee Chair.

+a statement of the grounds upon which the Appellant bases their appeal; a descriptive statement of the facts that provide the basis for the formal appeal; a list of documents or other written material that the Appellant contends supports their appeal;

+4. the signature of the Appellant and the date of the request.

-The burden of proof shall be on the person filing the request for a formal review.
+The burden of proof shall be on the Appellant.